eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 .. important::

-  Security support for Discovery Server is only supported from Fast DDS v2.10.0 onward.
+  Security support for Discovery Server is only supported in Fast DDS Pro.